8 Destinations Where Canadians Can Do Remote Work Without a Visa

 remote work Canada

-Canadians: you can work in at least 10 other countries without needing a visa.
+Canadians: you can work in many other countries without needing a visa.
 This is legitimate work too, not working under-the-table in a country when you are eighteen and trying to find yourself.
 Sure, you still have to do some research about the place you want to visit.
 Before you embark on your trip, make sure you get yourself some good travel insurance and maybe some basics like electricity adapters for your laptop, an international sim card, basic banking arrangements, and a travel credit card.

 Why not look at some of the countries that allow Canadians to work remotely without a visa?
 Whether you are a digital nomad or an avid traveler who loves to learn a new language or explore a new exciting culture while earning some work experience, these are perfect destinations.
-Here are the top 10 countries Canadians can work remotely without a visa, why they made the list, the average cost of living, and the breakdown cost of living.
+Here are the top countries where Canadians can work remotely without a visa, why they made the list, the average cost of living, and the breakdown cost of living.

 Australia

 Known for long stretches of beaches, friendly locals, national parks filled with diverse wildlife, Australia is the go-to destination for avid travellers and nomads from all over the world.
 Australia’s residents enjoy beautiful and serene scenery inside and outside of major metropolitan areas.
-As a digital nomad, you have access to fast internet, cute local coffee shops, safe residential areas, and 4-season weather.
+As a digital nomad, you have access to fast internet, cute local coffee shops, safe residential areas, and 4-seasons weather.
 On your days off, you can take the Magic Bus for affordable road tripping around Australia.

 Australia